libxsmm/libxsmm/README.md

 corresponding byte-code directly into an executable buffer to ensure highest performance during the generation process.
 As the JIT backend is still experimental, some limitations are in place:

-1. there is no support for ALIGNED_STORE/ALIGNED_LOAD build options
-2. there is no support for SSE3 (Intel Xeon 5500/5600 series) and IMCI (Intel Xeon Phi coprocessor code-named Knights Corner) instruction set extensions
+1. There is no support for SSE3 (Intel Xeon 5500/5600 series) and IMCI (Intel Xeon Phi coprocessor code-named Knights Corner) instruction set extensions
-3. LIBXSMM uses pthread mutexes to secure updates of the JITed code cache, make sure to link with -lpthread
+1. LIBXSMM uses Pthread mutexes to guard updates of the JITted code cache, make sure to link with -lpthread; building with OMP=1 employs an OpenMP critical section as an alternative locking mechanism.

 The JIT backend version of the LIBXSMM can be built by: